ajslater/codex/codex/librarian/README.md

 # librarian

-Background tasks.
-Most tasks are run by librariand process. librariand has a handful of threads.
+Most non-ui tasks are run by the background librariand process. librariand spawns threads as well.